The Clear Edge

 The Executive Summary

-The $45K Decision Problem: Waiting for the break triggers a 3x slowdown in decision speed (from 30 minutes to 90+ minutes), 5–8 missed opportunities per month, and an opportunity cost between $15,000–$30,000.
+• The $45K Decision Problem: Hitting the break triples decision time from 30 minutes to 90+ minutes, creates 5–8 missed opportunities a month, and locks in $15,000–$30,000 of quiet loss.

 Written by Nour Boustani for $38K–$50K operators who want to keep decisions fast and clean as they scale without burning weeks in analysis paralysis and regret loops.